 Among the great days of national remembrance, none is more deeply moving to Americans than Veterans Day.

-The Sioux Falls Area Chamber of Commerce's Military and Veterans Affairs Committee, in partnership with local veterans organizations, will host a Veterans Day program on Sunday, Nov.
-11, 2018 at 10:30 a.m.
-The event will take place at Lincoln High School, located at 2900 Cliff Ave.
+The Greater Sioux Falls Chamber of Commerce's Military and Veterans Affairs Committee, in partnership with local veterans' organizations, will host a Veterans Day program on Wednesday, Nov.
+11, 2020 at 10:30 a.m.
+The event will take place at South Dakota Military Heritage Alliance, Inc., 1600 W. Russell St.

 Brigadier General Michael J. Oster, the Assistant Adjutant General for the South Dakota Army National Guard, will be the featured speaker at this year's program.